wjakob/nanobind/README.md

     the associated function overload when the underlying Python type object is a subtype of the C++ type `T`.

+  - In addition to all of the return value policies supported by pybind11, _nanobind_ provides one additional policy named ``nb::rv_policy::none`` that _only_ succeeds when the return value is already a known/registered Python object.
+In other words, this policy will never attempt to move, copy, or reference a C++ instance by constructing a new Python object.

   - **Raw docstrings**: In cases where absolute control over docstrings is required (for example, so that complex cases can be parsed by a tool like [Sphinx](https://www.sphinx-doc.org)), the ``nb::raw_doc`` attribute can be